r-spacex/SpaceX-API/docs/v4/queries.md

 }
 ```

 Populate also allows you to select specific fields to return.
-For example, if you were only interested in the payload name, you could use the following:
+For example, if you were only interested in the payload `name`, you could use the following:

 ```json
 {